 What is Java?

-Java, in turn, is a high-level, object-oriented programming language.
-It was launched by Sun Microsystems in 1995 and became revolutionary with its “Write once, run anywhere” philosophy, which allows developers to write code that runs on any device or operating system equipped with a Java Virtual Machine (JVM).
+Java is a high-level, object-oriented programming language launched by Sun Microsystems in 1995.
+Its “Write once, run anywhere” philosophy allows developers to write code that runs on any device or OS equipped with a Java Virtual Machine (JVM).
 Java powers an enormous range of systems, from desktop and web applications to the Android mobile platform and enterprise-scale backend services.

 What is it used for?